-Five Hot Springs City Council members and the City’s Finance Officer, attended a City Council Development Seminar led by SDSU Extension Community Development in October.
+Five Hot Springs City Council members and the City’s Finance Officer, attended a City Council Development Seminar led by SDSU Extension Community Vitality in October.
 The half day seminar was spent learning and discussing items such as: Personality/Occupation/Interests, Key rules of Parliamentary Procedure, Principles of Good Governance, Accountability & Organizational Responsibilities and Building a Sense of Community, through interactive activities and research-based data.

 For more information about City Council Development Seminars, contact

 Paul Thares 605.374.4177

 Hot Springs City Departments

 Over twenty Hot Springs department heads and city officials, including the mayor and Chamber Executive, attended a leadership training led by SDSU Extension Community Vitality in November.
 The first part of the morning was spent learning and discussing differences between cultures and generations, through interactive activities and research-based data.
 In the second session, participants learned what motivates their team, and ways to build a great team based on the information they discovered throughout the morning.